PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-13 18:43:40
+Last updated: 2024-04-13 18:44:15
-Random Quote: I think it would put us at a disadvantage if we just choose one.
-There's this saying in investing, "Try not to keep your eggs in the same basket." - Cho Sang-woo
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys